-California Biobank Stores Every Baby’s DNA.
-Who Else Has Access?
+California Biobank Stores Every Baby’s DNA; Parents Unaware Of Practice

 Following strong opposition from the research community, proposed protections for unidentified bio-specimens were stripped from the final rule.
 This means researchers won’t need consent to use de-identified blood spots, and, in some cases, can even use identified blood spots without consent.

 It’s ultimately up to each state to develop their own policies on disclosure.
-Parents in Texas successfully sued the state, ultimately forcing their biobank to destroy samples taken without consent or disclosure.
+Parents in Texas successfully sued the state, ultimately forcing their biobank to destroy samples taken for research without consent or disclosure.

 STATE LAW